COVID-19 FREQUENTLY ASKED QUESTIONS

 Q. How much time do I have to use my Paycheck Protection Program loan?

-Once a borrower receives their PPP disbursement, they will have eight weeks to use the funds.
-This eight-week period begins the day they receive the disbursement.
-There is no waiver or extension for the eight-week period.
-75% of the loan amount must be used for payroll and 25% can be used for rent, mortgage interest, and utilities.
+Once a borrower receives their PPP disbursement, they will have 24 weeks to use the funds.
+This period was extended from eight to 24 weeks after the bipartisan H.R.
+7010, the Paycheck Protection Program Flexibility Act, was signed into law.
+This 24-week period begins the day they receive the disbursement.
+There is no waiver or extension for the 24-week period.
+60% of the loan amount must be used for payroll and 40% can be used for rent, mortgage interest, and utilities.
 The PPP is not a working capital loan, it is a loan to keep employees on payroll and off of unemployment compensation.
-Borrowers needing assistance can review the documents for borrowers on the US Dept of Treasury’s website.
+Borrowers needing assistance can review the documents for borrowers on the U.S. Dept of Treasury’s website.
 You can also reach out to SBA’s Pittsburgh District Office with questions.

 Q. Can I apply for more than one SBA loan?